Mina Hadjian

 Mina Helen Hadjian (مینا حاجیان; born 1975) is a Norwegian-Iranian talk-show host and radio personality.
-Although widely successful, her shows were known for raising controversial topics, and her and work-ethics has been widely debated.
+Although widely successful, her shows were known for raising controversial topics, and her work-ethics have been widely debated.

 Early life and education

 Born in Teheran, Hadjian fled Iran with her family in 1979 after the islamic revolution, and was raised first in London and later in Norway when her family settled on Kråkerøy in Fredrikstad.
 She has studied market economics at the BI Norwegian Business School in Oslo and Marketing Communications, French and Italian at the University of Greenwich in London.